MateusViotto/Data-Analysis-with-Python-Pandas/README.md

 - Importing data from a CSV/Excel/Parquet file
 - Descriptive statistics analysis
-- Data visualization with bar, pie, and scatter plots
+- Data visualization with bar and line plots and box_plot

 ## Dependencies
 This project has the following dependencies: